Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 He was beginning to get the hang of reading her facial expressions and body language without needing the translator’s help, at least.
 If he was right, then she was badly conflicted.
 The desire and hope that her species were finally released from their great punishment was at war with the healthy skepticism of somebody who’d long ago internalized the old adage that anything which seemed too good to be true probably was.

-“Of course, this opens a lot of questions for your people,” he prompted, kindly.
+"Of course, this opens a lot of questions for your people," he prompted, kindly.

-“Yes. and it opens them more quickly than I…” Ukusevi stopped herself.
-She glanced down at the journal in her hands, a nervous habit Daniel had noticed in her a lot. “...I had thought we would have more time to think.
-You know that not all of my people believe that the Punishment would just… *end.* Not like this.”
+"Yes. and it opens them more quickly than I…" Ukusevi stopped herself.
+She glanced down at the journal in her hands, a nervous habit Daniel had noticed in her a lot. "...I had thought we would have more time to think.
+You know that not all of my people believe that the Punishment would just… *end.* Not like this."

-“Your people have a sensible streak of skepticism in them,” Garaaf said.
+"Your people have a sensible streak of skepticism in them," Garaaf said.
 Ever since Daniel had been brought on board for this delicate first contact situation, the scarred old Whitecrest had increasingly insisted on letting him take the lead.

 Ukusevi’s ears flopped back and forth as she jerked her head in her version of a strong headshake.
-“That is not the reason.
+"That is not the reason.
 I *want* our Punishment to be over, truly I do.
 I just struggle to reconcile it with the Long Chant.
-Our history and our present don’t quite…” She paused, and chattered her teeth thoughtfully as she assembled her thoughts.
-“What *was* and what *is* don’t flow easily into each other.”
+Our history and our present don’t quite…" She paused, and chattered her teeth thoughtfully as she assembled her thoughts.
+"What *was* and what *is* don’t flow easily into each other."

 Daniel nodded.
 He’d been expecting this conversation.

-“My people have wrestled with this problem at length,” he said.
-“The closest thing *we* have to a Long Chant contains accounts of histories that, uh, don’t necessarily line up neatly with the evidence of our own eyes.”
+"My people have wrestled with this problem at length," he said.
+"The closest thing *we* have to a Long Chant contains accounts of histories that, uh, don’t necessarily line up neatly with the evidence of our own eyes."

-“For example?”
+"For example?"
 Ukusevi asked.

-“...For example, one account holds that in the beginning, the Almighty made only two humans, a man and a woman, who are the ancestors of all humans since.
+"...For example, one account holds that in the beginning, the Almighty made only two humans, a man and a woman, who are the ancestors of all humans since.
 The story is true in that it *contains* truths, deep insights into our condition and our nature...But it is not *historically accurate.* Nevertheless, there are people out there - a rare few - who hold that in order for it to be true at all, it must be *completely* true.
-They think that for any part of it to be false would make the whole thing false, and they can’t stand that idea.”
+They think that for any part of it to be false would make the whole thing false, and they can’t stand that idea."

 He let her think about that.
 Honestly, watching her think was an unexpected pleasure.
 He could see the process of it in how she flicked through her journal’s pages, muttered snippets of the Chant to herself, fidgeted with her hands and ears.

-“I suppose I… hmm.” she scratched her left ear.
-“The Chant has always just been *truth* to me.
+"I suppose I… hmm." she scratched her left ear.
+"The Chant has always just been *truth* to me.
 It is a record of our past, and the lessons we learned.
 We study carefully and cross-check with each other, use the meter and rhythm to aid our memories.
-Our first duty and effort is to make sure that it is a true and accurate record of events that really happened.”
+Our first duty and effort is to make sure that it is a true and accurate record of events that really happened."

-“But you said it yourself that it *also* records the lessons you learned and the conclusions you drew,” Daniel pointed out.
-“It isn’t just a dry record of who did what, when and where.
-It’s a *moral* history, as well as a record of events.”
+"But you said it yourself that it *also* records the lessons you learned and the conclusions you drew," Daniel pointed out.
+"It isn’t just a dry record of who did what, when and where.
+It’s a *moral* history, as well as a record of events."

-*“All* history is moral history,” Ukusevi asserted.
-“There’s no *reason* to record history except to learn from it.”
+*"All* history is moral history," Ukusevi asserted.
+"There’s no *reason* to record history except to learn from it."

-“I agree.
-But is there only ever one correct lesson?”
+"I agree.
+But is there only ever one correct lesson?"
 Daniel asked.

-“...Surely there is.”
+"...Surely there is."
 Ukusevi didn’t sound entirely convinced by herself.

-“Maybe.
+"Maybe.
 But I suspect only the Almighty knows which one is the correct lesson.
 Mere mortals have to fumble our way toward the truth, and all too often we get it wrong.
-The Long Chant faithfully records your history…”
+The Long Chant faithfully records your history…"

 Ukusevi glanced guiltily over her shoulder at the heavy steel doors that sealed off the warrens.
 A sensible precaution for people who lived on a planet with such a polluted atmosphere, and in this case a useful source of privacy.

-“...But it may not faithfully record Truth,” she finished.
-“That’s…”
+"...But it may not faithfully record Truth," she finished.
+"That’s…"

-“Blasphemy?”
+"Blasphemy?"

-“Many of my people will think so.”
+"Many of my people will think so."

-“Many of your people aren’t here.
-Do *you* think it’s blasphemy?”
+"Many of your people aren’t here.
+Do *you* think it’s blasphemy?"

 Again, Daniel watched her think.
 This time, she did so in silence with her brow furrowed in a very human way.

-“Well… yes.
+"Well… yes.
 I do.
-But… I don’t think it’s *wrong.”* She closed her journal and set it aside, which as far as Daniel could tell was a pretty solemn gesture coming from her.
+But… I don’t think it’s *wrong."* She closed her journal and set it aside, which as far as Daniel could tell was a pretty solemn gesture coming from her.
 It meant what she was about to say was going to stay firmly and permanently off the record.

-“I keep telling myself I don’t know what to think, but that’s just not true,” she said.
-“I know what’s true in my belly.
+"I keep telling myself I don’t know what to think, but that’s just not true," she said.
+"I know what’s true in my belly.
 I feel it in my soul.
 I know that the Punishers, the Hunters, whatever we call them… they’re evil.
 Even if they’re an instrument of divine will, they’re evil, and I know of no history in the Long Chant that justifies our suffering...
 Maybe that’s a truth I can come to live with.
 But what about everybody else?
-Are we to be delivered from them only to tear ourselves apart because our lives don’t make sense any longer?”
+Are we to be delivered from them only to tear ourselves apart because our lives don’t make sense any longer?"

 She gestured at Gaaraf.
-“You said that helplessness is a blanket, and it’s time to wake up.
+"You said that helplessness is a blanket, and it’s time to wake up.
 Well we’re *not ready.* **I** might be.
 Others might be.
-But most of my people…” her negative head-jerk was slow and morose this time.
-“Destroying the Punishment might just destroy us too.
+But most of my people…" her negative head-jerk was slow and morose this time.
+"Destroying the Punishment might just destroy us too.
 Look at the world out there!
 The air is poison, the land is barren, the rivers will give you sores if their waters splash you… We didn’t have anything left except the Punishment!
 Take that away and we’re… nothing.
 There’s nothing left of us.
-Just a history I devoted my life to that teaches me things that aren’t true…”
+Just a history I devoted my life to that teaches me things that aren’t true…"

 She stared for a long time at the closed journal, then picked it up and pressed it to her forehead, eyes closed, ears flat along the back of her head.
 In any species’ body language, it was a posture of the most profound pain and loss, and Daniel knew there were no words to make it better.